 Under the TALF, for legacy CMBS collateral, the New York Fed will lend to each borrower an amount equal to the lesser of the par or market value of the pledged collateral, or a value based on the New York Fed's risk assessment, less the base dollar haircut.
 For non-mortgage-backed ABS and newly issued CMBS with a market value of par or less, the New York Fed will lend to each borrower an amount equal to the market value of the pledged collateral, minus a haircut.
-Alternatively, except with respect to legacy CMBS, if the pledged For non-mortgagebacked ABS hasand newly issued CMBS with a market value above par, the New York Fed will lend an amount equal to the market value-, subject to a cap of 110 percent of par value-, minus a haircut, and the borrower will periodically prepay a portion of the loan.
+For non-mortgage-backed ABS and newly issued CMBS with a market value above par, the New York Fed will lend an amount equal to the market value, subject to a cap of 110 percent of par value, minus a haircut, and the borrower will periodically prepay a portion of the loan.
 For ABS with a redemption option exercisable below par, the market value of such ABS will be capped at 105 percent of par value.
-The prepayments will be calculated to adjust for the expected reversion of market value toward par value as the such ABS or CMBS matures.
+The prepayments will be calculated to adjust for the expected reversion of market value toward par value as such ABS or CMBS matures.
 1